a beginner's intro to zines by atozines

 typically designs the tumblr and carrd layouts

-is often times the layout mod
+is often also the layout mod

 Finance Mod

-needs to be 18 +
+needs to be 18+

 budgeting skills

-manages store front with shipping mod
+manages storefront with shipping mod

 needs to be knowledgeable in taxes